pkmital/CADL/session-1/README.md

 <a name="instructions"></a>
 ## Instructions

 Use Python, Numpy, and Matplotlib to load a dataset of 100 images and create a montage of the dataset as a 10 x 10 image using the function below.
 You'll need to make sure you call the function using a 4-d array of `N x H x W x C` dimensions, meaning every image will need to be the same size!
 You can load an existing dataset of images, find your own images, or perhaps create your own images using a creative process such as painting, photography, or something along those lines.
 The code below will show you how to resize and/or crop your images so that they are 100 pixels x 100 pixels in height and width.
-Finally, make sure you only use 100 images of any dataset you create or use!
-Once you have your 100 images loaded, make sure you use `montage` function to draw and save your dataset to the file <b>dataset.png</b>.
+Once you have 100 images loaded, we'll use a `montage` function to draw and save your dataset to the file <b>dataset.png</b>.

 <a name="code"></a>
 ## Code